arduino-libraries/Arduino_Threads/docs/01-threading-basics.md

   delay(DELAY_BLUE_msec);
 }
 ```
-As you can see from the example the name of the `*.inot`-file is used to generate a class and instantiate a object with the same name as the `*.inot`-file.
-Hence the `*.inot`-file can be only named in concordance with the rules to declare a variable in C++, which are: `*.inot`-file names
+As you can see from the example the name of the `*.inot`-file is used to generate a class and instantiate an object with the **same name** as the `*.inot`-file.
+Hence the `*.inot`-file can be only named in concordance with the rules to declare a variable in C++.  `*.inot`-file names:
-* must begin with a letter of the alphabet or an underscore(_).
+* must begin with a letter of the alphabet or an underscore (_).
-* can also contain letters and numbers after the first initial letter.
+* can contain letters and numbers after the first initial letter.
 * are case sensitive.
-* no spaces or special characters are allowed.
+* cannot contain spaces or special characters.
 * cannot be a C++ keyword (i.e. `register`, `volatile`, `while`, etc.).